Vivek-Malpute/fullstack-coding-challenge/README.md

 ## Your Mission

 Create a React application that satisfies all must-have requirements above, plus any nice-to-have requirements you wish to include.
+Please keep your creative juices flowing for designs.

 For that, you’ll need to make requests to your nodeJS API to get JSON content and print it on view.